The Show me, tell me Test

 Drivers need to be aware that defects relating to Tyres, Brakes, Steering and Suspension carry not only fixed penalties but endorsements’ on the drivers licence which in turn will have an effect on their own personal insurance premiums.

-At HGV Training Network we offer one-to-one tutition for HGV Training and CPC driver training.
+At HGV Training Network we offer one-to-one tutition for HGV Training, CPC driver training, horsebox training and trailer training.
 Unlike most training providers we offer CPC training finance allowing you to train now and pay later on any of our courses.
 With over 40 locations nationwide there will always be a training centre convinient for you to attend.
 Learn more by giving us a call on 0800 254 5007 today.